-The manager spoke about her vision for the service which was to 'support people to live in a homely environment, with a lifestyle they choose with a safe and supportive network around them'.
-It was clear from our observations and talking to people that this vision had been achieved and it was an on going objective; responding to people's needs and reflecting on best practice.
 During the inspection we observed that the staff team worked well together and had the resident's needs as their focus.
 All the staff said that they worked as a team and they enjoyed supporting people.
 Staff confirmed they received regular support from the manager.
-One staff member said "The manager is very approachable; she knows the service users really well and she wouldn't stand for any poor practice."
+One staff member said "The manager is great; she wants the best for people."
 The home had a small staff team and most people had been working at the home for many years, information sharing sessions took place on a regular basis to ensure staff were up to date on any changes and they also used this time to plan for future events.
 The registered manager regularly worked alongside staff so were able to observe their practice and monitor their attitudes, values and behaviour.

 Quality assurance audits were completed by the registered manager to help ensure quality standards were maintained and legislation complied with.
-We saw that any issues that required action was dealt with in a timely way.
-The home had a maintenance person and they told us about the general upkeep of the home and that they are 'on call' for the manager if there are any home emergencies.
+We saw that any issues that required action were dealt with in a timely way.